 An Acolyte, which means “one who serves” is one of the people you see during worship carrying things like candles, crosses, and books.
 They are a part of an old and honored ministry of servants to the Church, assuring those gathered that they will have what they need for worship.
 If you are interested in learning more about what’s going on “up there,” and want one of the best seats in the house, this is a ministry for you.

 Skills & Time Needed: The most important qualifications for joining the Acolyte ministry are enthusiasm and a willingness to serve and learn.
-You will likely be assigned one or two Sundays a month, and the occasional special service.
-You will be trained by other acolytes and church leaders throughout the year, and invited to attend a more formal gathering annually to learn more about this ministry, and welcome others.
-We invite all persons from 4th grade up to join our corps.
+You are welcome to serve at as many services that you would like, but you will be asked to sign up for a minimum of three a month to ensure coverage.
+You will be trained by other acolytes and church leaders throughout the year.
+We invite all from 4th to 12th grade to join our corps.

 Coffee Hour hosts

 Time & Skills Needed: The host brings the food and the church provides the drinks.
 An example of what a host might bring would be: two large pans of brownies (cut very small), maybe a bowl of fruit (oftentimes grapes cut into small clusters), and a bowl or two of pretzels or popcorn.
 If you have questions or wish to co-host with another member, please contact Alison (contact info below).
 Dates are available.
-The hosts Coffee hour follows the 10:30 service and is usually held in the Undercroft.
 You are welcome to host with a friend or group.